Darshan-Baslani/IIT-M-assignment/Task-1.md

 **Embedding LayerNorm:** Adding LayerNorm after the embedding layer improved training stability in a 104B parameter model, as suggested by bitsandbytes’ StableEmbedding.
 However, it slightly hurt zero-shot generalization.

 A very high fertility on a language compared to a monolingual tokenizer may indicate a degradation on the downstream multilingual performance of the model.
-The goal was to not degrade fertility rate by 10% when comparing multilingual tokenizer with monolingual tokenizers in corresponding languages.
+The goal was to not degrade fertility rate by 10% when comparing multilingual tokenizer with monolingual tokenizers in corresponding languages.
 For all experiments, the Hugging Face Tokenizers library was used to design and train the tested tokenizers.
 Furthermore, Byte Level BPE was used.

 # Gemma
 Gemma models are a family of lightweight, state-of-the-art open language models developed by Google DeepMind.
 Designed to be highly efficient and accessible, Gemma models are built on the same research and technology that powers Google's Gemini models, but are optimized for smaller-scale use cases.
 Gemma 2 models are based on a decoder-only transformer architecture.